ZackMurry/docs-hotkey/index.md

 ![Heading configuration](docs/heading.png)

-This action will accept any value in the following drop-down (note that this is also case-sensitive):
+This action will accept any value in the following drop-down:

 ![Heading dropdown screenshot](docs/heading_dropdown.png)

 ### Align configuration

-The `align` action accepts any of the following values in its configuration field: `left`, `center`, `right`, or `justify` (case-sensitive).
+The `align` action accepts any of the following values in its configuration field: `left`, `center`, `right`, or `justify`.

 ## Set a keyboard shortcut